 Variations

 Once the basic technique feels comfortable, you can extend to a 4-4-8 pattern (inhale 4, hold 4, exhale 8) for deeper calming, or a 4-16-8 pattern for advanced practice.
-Always exhale longer than you inhale to engage the parasympathetic nervous system.
+A longer exhale than inhale tends to shift the body further toward parasympathetic activity (slower heart rate, calmer baseline), which is why the longer-exhale ratios are used for sleep and stress recovery.

 Connections